Posted on Thursday, January 8th, 2004

 I had never watched The Practice past the first few episodes, because it just seemed like David E. Kelley overload, and not terribly interesting.
 As I wrote a while back, Betty White is guest-starring for three episodes so, naturally, I had to tune in and watch.

 Wow.
-Not only did Betty kick ass playing a bitter, money-grubbing old bitch... but the show is fantastic!
+Not only did Betty kick ass playing a bitter, money-grubbing old tyrant... but the show is fantastic!
 James Spader is riveting as a the lead lawyer who engages in questionable activities (and even more questionable ethics) in defense of his client.
 I wish I had known that the show ended up being this interesting when Spader came on board at the beginning of the season.

 Back to Betty... she's amazing, of course.
 I always love it when she plays against type and isn't afraid to portray somebody nasty!
 She not only holds her own in every scene, but really makes herself out to be loathsome, which is pretty tricky when she looks like somebody's sweet old grandmother.
 I sure wish more directors would realize how nifty it is to put Betty White in their shows.
 How cool would it be if the head of "The Covenant" on Alias... one of the most ruthless and powerful people in the world... ended up being Betty?
 That would be totally sweet!
 Too bad we don't get another new episode of Alias for three frickin' weeks!!